oracle/oracle-database-operator/docs/sidb/README.md

   10.0.25.54:1521/ORCLPDB
 ```

-Use any supported client or SQLPlus to connect to the database using the above connect strings as follows
+To connect to the database using the connect strings returned by the commands above, you can use any supported client, or use SQLPlus.
+For example:
 ```sh
 $ sqlplus sys/<.spec.adminPassword>@10.0.25.54:1521/ORCL as sysdba